-After you have selected an ancestor or a group of ancestors to write about, gather all the information your research has uncovered.
+After you have selected the subject(s) for your book, gather all the information your research has uncovered about those people.
 You have most likely amassed a wide variety of documents.
 Put all the documents in chronological order.
 This will help to identify gaps in your research.

 Our ancestors’ lives were a sequence of events, each one impacting the next.
 Spend some time reviewing your research, going through your ancestor’s life in chronological order.
 Look for a trend, theme, or focus for your writing.

 Create a timeline with information gleaned from your research.
 A timeline lists the events in an ancestor’s life chronologically.
 This is a very helpful tool to analyze the information you have collected, to help pinpoint social history events related to your ancestor’s life, and is a good first step toward writing an outline for your book.
 Working chronologically will help you to arrange your thoughts and determine if there are gaps in your research.